These pharmacy programs are available for members.

 The prior authorization/step therapy program is designed to encourage safe, cost-effective medication use.

 This program may be part of your prescription drug benefit plan.
-To find out if your specific benefit plan includes the prior authorization/step therapy program, and which drugs are part of your plan, refer to your benefit materials, or call the number on the back of your ID card.
+To find out if your specific benefit plan includes the prior authorization/step therapy program, and which drugs are part of your plan, refer to your benefit materials.

 Under this program, your doctor will be required to request pre-approval, or prior authorization, through Blue Cross and Blue Shield of Montana (BCBSMT) in order to get benefits for you for select drugs.